sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 If you are in NY, Chase is the one to open.
 There are so many Chase branches and ATMs.
 Several people have been told that Chase is pretty conservative when it comes to giving credit cards to "new Americans".
+You can, however, get a credit (yes, you heard me right, CREDIT) card with RBC Bank in the US if you are a Canadian citizen and have built a Canadian credit history.

 Bank of America is pretty good in the SF/Bay Area.
 Chase is OK there too.
 They also have many branches there - and they are